How to Get Rid of Rabbits (and Keep Them Away)

 • RAIN-RESISTANT: Granules starts to work immediately.

-Homemade Rabbit Repellents – Sprays made using garlic, vinegar, or essential oils work quite well against rabbits in most cases.
+Homemade Rabbit Repellents – Sprays made using garlic, vinegar, or essential oils work quite well against bunnies in most cases.
 You can also sprinkle or spray cayenne pepper around places you don’t want the bunnies to munch.

 Natural Rabbit Repellents – A lot of plants are able to repel rabbits and other pests.
 However, we’ll talk more about these at the end, since they’re far more permanent fixtures than they other repellents we’ve discussed here.